 Optometry is a primary health care profession focusing on the visual system (eye).
 Optometrists do a variety of things from examining, diagnosing, treating, and managing disease, injuries and disorders of the eye.
 Optometry is a four-year program and requires a state license.
 Ophthalmologists, on the other hand, are medical doctors that have gone to medical school and done additional years of training.
-They are MDs or DOs and can do everything an optometrist does in addition to surgery of the eye.
-The courses needed to meet the prerequisites for most medical schools are very straight-forward.
-Because of this, it is not too difficult to pair the pre-med curriculum with many majors on campus.
-But you must be committed to academic excellence.
-The requirements for entry into optometry school vary from program to program but most require a year of biology, chemistry, organic chemistry and physics with additional courses in microbiology and math.
-For more information on optometry visit the websites of the Association of Schools and Colleges of Optometry and Optometry Centralized Application Service (OptomCAS).
+Opthamologists are MDs or DOs and can do everything an optometrist does in addition to surgery of the eye.
+For more information on optometry visit the website of the Association of Schools and Colleges of Optometry (ASCO) at http://www.opted.org/.

 Applying to Optometry School